 To other Art School courses or to our further education and higher education courses in Art, Design and Craft.

 Using your own photographic equipment (camera, lenses and tripods) is advisable.
-However, digital SLR cameras can be provided for the duration of each clas, for those who do not have a camera, or find that their own camera is basic.
+However, digital SLR cameras can be provided for the duration of each class, for those who do not have a camera, or find that their own camera is basic.
 A small number of tripods can also be provided.

 York College has a small photographic studio facility, equipped with various forms of lighting including electronic studio flash.
 Learners will be encouraged to make use of the facility if they wish to use it to assist in the creation of their folio of work.
 Instruction in the use of lighting equipment will be given by the tutor in a number of classes during the course.